top of page

 Getting Started

-If your kid is not brushing their teeth independently at all, figure out what your minimum expectations are that you can live with.
-I would start with no more than once a day, and make sure to pick a time that is not too stressful for them or you, and then work up to the appropriate number of times per day.
+If you are not brushing your teeth regularly right now, figure out what your minimum expectations are that you can live with.
+You need a goal that is achievable so you can experience a sense of success, which then becomes self-reinforcing.
+I would start with no more than once a day, and make sure to pick a time that is not too stressful for you, and then work up to two times per day.

-In the interim, if nothing is working you can try using mouthwash, which is better than nothing.
-We used this one early on.
+In the interim, if nothing is working, you can try using mouthwash, which is better than nothing.
+Our household has used this one.
+I know, I know!
+It's designed for kids, but the bubblegum flavor overcame the negative association with mint toothpaste.
 I've also heard good things from autistic adults about Listerine Total Care Zero Alcohol, and it even comes in a TSA-friendly travel size.

 Post: Blog2_Post